 Built in 12th century, by Kakatiya King Prataparuda, Karmanghat Hanuman Temple is another vinatge temple in Hyderabad.
 Karmanghat Hanuman Temple is of great significance amongst Hindu community, as people considered Hanuman ji temple as ‘sankat mochana’ or resolver of all troubles and challenges of life.
 This is undoubtedly one of the mystical temples in the city and features small temples of Lord Rama, Goddess Durga, Jagannatha, Saraswati, Nageshwara, Vigneshwara and Nabagraha gods.

 Opening hours: 6 am to 12 noon and 4 pm to 8 pm.
-Every Tuesday, the temples remains open from 5:30 am to 1 pm and 4 pm to 9 pm.
+Every Tuesday, the temples remain open from 5:30 am to 1 pm and 4 pm to 9 pm.

 Suggested Read: 5 Charming Tourist Places Near Hyderabad To Visit On A Weekend